lbryio/lbry.com/content/news/188-3-rules-to-find-the-best-YouTube-alternative.md

 3. **Make sure they let you keep your content.** Sort of an addendum to “read the fine print” - depending on the terms and conditions that a YouTube alternative adopts, they may claim ownership or the right to re-use your content for their own purposes without attribution or compensation.
 When you pick your YouTube alternative, make sure that it allows you to re-download your own videos and maintain ownership of them.

 There’s one YouTube alternative that checks all these boxes, and then some - LBRY.
-LBRY is a decentralized, peer to peer content network that lets creators own their creations, and lets fans compensate creators directly for their work without any ads or middlemen.
+LBRY is a decentralized, peer to peer content network that lets creators own their creations, and lets fans compensate creators directly for their work without any ads or middleman.
 [Download it today](https://lbry.io/get)!